v0.4.3 · 46 crates published

 Real-time IPC and execution, in Rust.

 A zero-copy executor and connector framework built on iceoryx2.
-EtherCAT, Zenoh, and CAN out of the box.
+EtherCAT, CAN/J1939, Zenoh, and MQTT out of the box.

 What is taktora?